 Check Your Skin Every Day for First Signs and Symptoms

 Itch and dry skin often happens before there are any visible signs of eczema on the skin.
 Other first signs include a tingling sensation, whitening, a tiny bump or a bit of redness.
 If scratching occurs at this stage, development of a flare is more likely.

 Your doctor may prescribe one or more topical (i.e. applied to the skin) medications to treat the early signs and symptoms of eczema.
 Two commonly prescribed topical medications are:

 - Topical calcineurin inhibitors (TCIs)

 - Topical corticosteroids (TCSs)

-It is important to use these products exactly as your doctor tells you, including how much and how long.
-Don’t be afraid to ask your doctor for clarification if you are not sure.
+It's important to use these products exactly as your doctor tells you, including how much and how long.
+Don’t be afraid to ask your doctor for clarification if you're not sure.

 - Helps prepare skin for topical medications